What would you do if you could go back in time 10 years?

 But, there’s another way to look at it and it’s why I get so excited about the future of SEO.
 It’s an opportunity to grow as a professional and provide even more value to clients.

 If SEO becomes more “difficult”, it means that good SEO consultants will only become more valuable.
-If you continue to learn about search engine optimization and digitial marketing, because you’re passionate about it, there’s nothing to worry about – things will only get better.
+If you continue to learn about search engine optimization and digital marketing because you’re passionate about it, there’s nothing to worry about – things will only get better.

 I showed you 4 different patents that illustrate how Google is expanding as a company from its basic search engine roots.
 There are many opportunities that will be opening up to you and me in the coming years, so keep your eyes and ears open for them.